 Frying oil – vegetable oil for frying such as canola oil.

-Different type of filling – the most popular filling for these cutlets in Poland is just butter or butter with garlic and parsley.
+Different types of filling – the most popular filling for these cutlets in Poland is just butter or butter with garlic and parsley.
 Other popular ingredients for the filling are cheese, ham, and mushrooms.

-How to make it step by step
+How to make it step-by-step

 STEP 1: Make the compound butter: Combine the soft butter with chopped parsley, grated lemon zest, finely chopped garlic cloves, and season it with salt and pepper.
 Place in the fridge.

-STEP 2+3: Pound chicken breasts into cutlets: If you have small or medium chicken breasts – place them on a chopping board and cover with plastic foil.
+STEP 2+3: Pound chicken breasts into cutlets: If you have small or medium chicken breasts – place them on a chopping board and cover them with plastic foil.
 Pound them with a meat mallet into thin cutlets.
 Try to pound them from the center to the left and right side to create cutlets that are more square-shaped than rectangular-shaped.
 Be careful not to tear the meat.
 The borders of the cutlet (about 1/2 inch or 1cm) should be pounded very thinly.

-STEP 4+5+6: Wrap the cutlets around butter and shape the cutlets: season the fillets with salt and pepper on both sides, place 1/4 of the chilled butter (shape it roughly into a log) on the right side of each cutlet.
+STEP 4+5+6: Wrap the cutlets around butter and shape the cutlets: season the fillets with salt and pepper on both sides and place 1/4 of the chilled butter (shape it roughly into a log) on the right side of each cutlet.
 Fold the upper and bottom part of the cutlet over the butter, then roll up the cutlet from the right to the left side.
-Form a spindle-shaped log, tightly pressing the edges of the cutlets, making sure the butter is tighly closed in the middle.
+Form a spindle-shaped log, tightly pressing the edges of the cutlets, making sure the butter is tightly closed in the middle.

 Spindle shape is the most traditional but you could just wrap these cutlets like a burrito or a wrap.

-If your chicken breasts are large it’s better to butterfly them: cut the chicken breast horizontally in half but not all the way through, open the breast like a book and pound it as described above.
+If your chicken breasts are large it’s better to butterfly them: cut the chicken breast horizontally in half but not all the way through, open the breast like a book, and pound it as described above.

 Chill cutlets: Place the cutlets for 10 minutes in the fridge (this will help the cutlets to keep their shape and not fall apart while frying, you can leave them longer in the fridge).